 What they do

-Medical administrators coordinate medical programs and clinical services in a hospital or health service.
+Medical administrators utilise their medical and clinical knowledge, skill and judgement to coordinate and manage medical programs and clinical services in a hospital or other health services.
 They manage the day to day business of health services for communities, oversee budgets, and manage capital investments such as buildings and biomedical technologies.

 Medical administrators regularly liaise with stakeholders including hospital boards, health departments and ministers to ensure that health services meet the needs of the public.
 They promote and manage the effective and efficient delivery of medical and clinical patient services.